-The Group's operations are primarily financed by cash generated from operating activities, the proceeds of capital contributions from our shareholders, the net proceeds received from the global offering of the Company completed on 30 December 2020 (the "Global Offering") and the bank borrowings.
-As of 31 December 2020 and 2019, the Group had cash and cash equivalents of RMB85.4 million and RMB35.4 million, respectively.
+The Group's operations are primarily financed by cash generated from operating activities, the proceeds of capital contributions from the Shareholders, the net proceeds received from the global offering of the Company completed on 30 December 2020 (the "Global Offering") and the bank borrowings.
+As at 31 December 2020 and 2021, the Group had cash and cash equivalents of approximately RMB85.4 million and RMB78.7 million, respectively.
+Decrease in cash and cash equivalents is mainly attributing to repayment of the bank loans offset by the advance payment received from the customers in relation to pre-sales of properties under development for sale during the year ended 31 December 2021.